 2. To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
 A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.

-SoFi Lending Corp. is licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.
+SoFi Lending Corp. or an affiliate is licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.
 NMLS #1121636.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.